martasframos/Data-Projects/README.md

 **Broader Ranges for Other Species:** Versicolor and Virginica show broader ranges of petal lengths, with Virginica typically having longer petals than Versicolor.
 This overlap suggests that while there are some common characteristics among these species, there are still measurable differences that can assist in classification.

 The violin plot is beneficial as it helps highlight the differences in distribution between species, indicating how well-defined the species categories are based on petal length.
-By visualizing the density of the data, we gain insights into the variability and central tendencies of the measurements, which are critical for any subsequent modeling efforts.
+By visualizing the density of the data, we gain insights into the variability and central tendencies of the measurements, which are critical for any subsequent modelling efforts.

 ##### 2.1.4.
 Box Plot
 The box plot visualizes the distribution of sepal widths for each species.
 It highlights the median, quartiles, and potential outliers.